 (0.025) x (your body weight in lbs.) = your daily THC-O dosage in mg.

-You’ll notice that this dosage formula will put out a very small number – but as THC-O is powerful (3x stronger than THC), it’s important to start slow.
+You’ll notice that this dosage formula will put out a very small amount.
+This is because THC-O is extremely potent (3x stronger than THC), so it’s important to start by taking very low doses.

 As you go, you can gradually adjust your dosage up and down based on how you feel.